nus-cs2030s/2324-s2/docs/30-functions.md

 In computer science, we refer to the style of programming where we build a program from pure functions as _functional programming_ (FP).
 Examples of functional programming languages include Haskell, OCaml, Erlang, Clojure, F#, and Elixir.

 Many modern programming languages including Java, C++, Python, Rust, and Swift support this style of programming.
 As these languages are not designed to be functional, we cannot build a program from only pure functions.
 Java, for instance, is still an OO language at its core.
 As such, we will refer to this style as _functional-style programming_.
-We won't be able to write code consists of only pure functions in Java, but we can write methods that has no side effects and objects that are immutable, as much as possible.
+We won't be able to write code consisting of only pure functions in Java, but we can write methods that has no side effects and objects that are immutable, as much as possible.

 ## Function as First-Class Citizen in Java